nginxinc/nginx-controller-lab/docs/class1/module2/lab1.rst

 An "Environment" is a logical grouping of Apps.
 It's used as a top-level construct for Role Based Access Control.
 Environments are organizational in nature, therefore the concept is not represented in NGINX config deployed to managed NGINX Plus instances.
-Conceptually, an environment is similar to a BIG-IP administrative partitition.
+Conceptually, an environment is similar to a BIG-IP administrative partition.

 Cert
 ^^^^